-- 2a) We replaced the Course IS540 on "Information Security" with newly developed course "e-Consumer Behavior", See Annex1, Revised Program Study Guide, section 13 and "e-Consumer Behavior" Course Study Guide DM504, Annex 2. - 2b) We developed new course on "Big Data and Marketing Analytics" with the inclusion of weeks on pricing, forecasting, market segmentation, advertising etc., See Annex 1 Revised program Study Guide, section 13 and "Big Data and Marketing Analytics" Course Study Guide DM 508, Annex2. - 3.
+- 2a) We replaced the Course IS540 on "Information Security" with newly developed course "e-Consumer Behavior", See Annex1, Revised Program Study Guide, section 13 Syllabi. - 2b) We developed new course on "Big Data and Marketing Analytics" with the inclusion of weeks on pricing, forecasting, market segmentation, advertising etc., See Annex 1 Revised program Study Guide, section 13 Syllabi. - 3.
 Given that this is a conversion master that can potentially attract student who have no marketing background, it could be useful to include a comprehensive foundation course in the principles of marketing in the first term.

 Answer: Done.
 Acceptance criteria have been modified.
-Prior basic knowledge on Marketing or related course as student acceptance criterion has been introduced.
+Prior basic knowledge on Marketing or related course, as student acceptance criterion, has been introduced.
 Students are expected to have a minimum prerequisite background in Marketing.